-HEC Paris is one of four French schools in the top 10.
-ESCP Business School ranks third, EDHEC Business School places seventh, and ESSEC Business School is ranked ninth.
+HEC Paris is one of five French schools in the top 10.
+ESCP Business School falls one place this year to place fourth, while EDHEC Business School ESSEC Business School retain their 2022 positions of seventh and ninth respectively.

-Rounding out the top five business schools alongside HEC Paris, LBS, and ESCP are SDA Bocconi in Italy and St Gallen in Switzerland.
+Rounding out the top five business schools alongside HEC Paris, LBS, IESE, and ESCP is SDA Bocconi in Italy.

 Best Business Schools In Europe: Top-ranked MBAs, EMBAs & MiMs